π Broken Heart Emoji Meaning

-The Broken Heart emoji represents heartbreak, emotional pain, loss, sadness in love, or the end of a romantic relationship.
+The Broken Heart emoji represents heartbreak, emotional pain, profound loss, sadness in love, or the end of a relationship.

 Chat examples